Last Updated: 11 August 2021

 Tele-Services (Virtual and Telephone-based Sessions):

 The Therapy Centre offers in-person, virtual (video) and telephone-based options for assessment and treatment services.
+Virtual and telephone-based sessions are also mental health services, and these have the same purpose or intention as treatment sessions (or psychotherapy) that are conducted face-to-face at The Therapy Centre.
 Your Clinician will discuss which mode of service is recommended based on your needs, and changes can be made throughout the course of your treatment with respect to the mode of therapy you both decide to use.

 Virtual care is offered through the Janeapp videoconferencing platform.
 Janeapp videoconferencing meets Canadian privacy laws and is privacy-compliant.
 Virtual care requires the use of a webcam or smartphone, and a link to the virtual session will be provided by e-mail prior to the session.
 We highly recommend you test your video/audio settings the day before your session, and contact Janeapp’s tech support for assistance if needed.
 In the event of technical problems during your session, a back-up plan (e.g., a phone number where you can be reached) will be used to restart the session or to reschedule it.
 Your Clinician may elect to use a different videoconferencing platform; the benefits/risks of that platform will be discussed with you prior to beginning virtual sessions.